Relieve your morning stiffness with this simple exercise

 Are you flexible just before bed but really stiff in the morning?

 The problem can be that what you’ve been doing during your day, fatigues and wears your joints, muscles and discs.
 When this happens, your body’s natural endorphins then kick in to help relieve the pain.
-However, when they wear off overnight, you begin to hurt again.
+However, as the numbing effect wears off overnight, you begin to hurt again and become stiff.

-This site can show you many great reconditioning movements you should be performing to help you with your morning stiffness.
-They relieve both the tightness and imbalances that the lower back and hip muscles have developed from fatigue.
+This site can show you many great reconditioning movements that you should be performing to help you with your morning stiffness.
+They’ll relieve both the tightness and imbalances that the lower back and hip muscles have developed from fatigue.

 The Standing Hip Shift is the ideal solution for morning stiffness

 It is illustrated below from #8 from the Challenging Exercises (See Table of Contents).

 It help you by: